1992 United States men's Olympic basketball team: Olympics

 The closest of the eight matches was Team USA's 117–85 victory over Croatia in the gold medal game.
 Croatia, participating as an independent nation in the Olympics for the first time since its separation from the former Yugoslavia, briefly led the Dream Team by a score of 25–23 in the first half.
 By the end of the game, Team USA had pulled away and Stockton agreed to a Croatian player's plea not to shoot.
 Pippen and Jordan aggressively sought the opportunity to guard Toni Kukoč of Croatia.
 He had just signed a contract with the Bulls for more money than Pippen, who believed that the team's negotiation with the Croatian had delayed his own contract.
-Tired of hearing about Kukoč's talent, Pippen and Jordan agreed to, as Jordan later said, "not ... let this guy do anything against us."
+Tired of hearing about Kukoč's talent, Pippen and Jordan agreed to, as Jordan later said, "not...let this guy do anything against us."
 McCallum described the two Bulls as "rabid dogs" against Kukoč.
 Croatia had lost to the Dream Team 103–70 in their first game.
 The only team besides Croatia to hold the margin under 40 points was Puerto Rico, which lost 115–77 in the quarterfinals.

 Legacy

 Sports Illustrated later stated that the Dream Team was "arguably the most dominant squad ever assembled in any sport" and compared it to "Johnny Cash at Folsom Prison, the Allman Brothers at the Fillmore East, Santana at Woodstock."
 In 2009, the team was elected to the U.S. Olympic & Paralympic Hall of Fame.
 The following year, the team was elected to the Naismith Memorial Basketball Hall of Fame.
+It was elected to the FIBA Hall of Fame in 2017.